end-initiative/end-initiative/pages/activities.md

 On occassion, a festival or caravan of merchants will be in town.
 When this is the case, unique items may be available, but what is available changes depending on what time of day you go.

 ## Gale Gill Inn

+Availability:                   Night
+Profitable Days:                None
+Requirements for all services:  Performance proficiency

 You can enjoy yourself or perform at Bridgetown's Reknown Gale Gill Inn.
 If you spend time and money here on drinks and food, you can gain additional benefits to other activities.

 You can read a book while eating and drinking while you sit on the peaceful seaside pier.
 Doing this gives you a +1 to the next 1d4 skill checks you perform of the subject you read about.
 Doing this costs 2 gold.
 (This reading does not count as studying).

 You can also enjoy yourself with the fellow patrons of the Inn by singing songs and sharing stories.
-Doing this gives you a Misc. +1 to the next time you hang out with a classmate when attempting to either further decrease their Friendship DC or recruit them to join you on a mission.
+Doing this gives you a Misc. +1d4 to the next time you hang out with a classmate when attempting to either further decrease their Friendship DC or recruit them to join you on a mission.
+Only Classmates available at night are available for this but this 1d4 counts towards all of them for up to 1 week, and then is lost.
 Doing this costs you 5 gold.

-Alternatively, you can be the entertainment for the customers by performing for the night on Fifthday and Tenthday.
+Alternatively, you can be the entertainment for the customers by performing for the night on Fifthday and Tenthday if you are proficient in Performance.
 Based on your performance check, you can choose what you'd like as your reward from a list.
 If the bonus you choose is to increase the tally for a classmate, do be aware that you cannot decrease their Friendship DC by this method, you will still need to hang out with them as described in the Classmates section for that.
 (Naturally failing still nets a "Not Impressed" despite bonuses.)

 |  1-8 (Not Impressed)  |     9-18 (Pleasant Performance)     |   19-23 (Excellent Performance)  |        24+ (Moved to tears)        |
 |-----------------------|-------------------------------------|----------------------------------|------------------------------------|